USEPA/WNTR/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Ask a question
+name: General question
-about: ''
+about: Ask a question
 title: ''
 labels: ''
 assignees: ''